-The passive isolation provided by the Beats X is good.
+The passive isolation provided by the Beats X is good (see our recommendations for the best wireless noise cancelling earbuds).
 In the bass range, where the rumble of airplane and bus engines sit, they achieved about 8dB of isolation, which although below-average is impressive for a headphone that isolates passively.
 In the mid-range, important for blocking out speech, they isolated by more than 18dB, which is very good.
 They also did a very well in the treble range, occupied by sharp S and T sounds, by achieving more than 42dB of isolation.

 The leakage performance of the Beats X is excellent.
 The significant portion of their leakage is focus in a very narrow range around 3.5KHz.
 This makes the leakage very thin sounding and mostly consist of S and T sounds.
 The overall level of the leakage is also very low.
 With the music at 100dB SPL, the leakage at 1 foot away averages around 25dB SPL, and peaks at 40dB SPL, which is below the noise floor of most offices.